 In the area, I found two great finds.
 Casa del Formaggio in Porto San Paolo was perfect for aperitivo and picking up gifts to take home.
 To be honest, the people working there were not the nicest, but their cheese and wine selection quickly made us forget about that.
 They have a number of different tagliere highlighting the delicious cheeses of Sardinia.
 Wine is offered by the glass or bottle, by the glass averages about 3euro a glass and gives you the chance to try out many different varieties and cantine.
 The stars of the list were of course Vermentino and Cannanou, but there were also a few other native grapes to test out.

-The second day, we couldn’t wait to head a bit further south and jump into the Gulf of Orosei.
+On the second day, we couldn’t wait to head a bit further south and jump into the Gulf of Orosei.
 I booked us a great boat tour with a naturalistic guide.
 It was very affordable, and our guide was able to tell us about Sardinia’s landscape, history, and marine life.
 Plus we stopped at 5 beautiful beaches along the coast of the National Park of the Gulf of Orosei.
 Unfortunately, we hit bad weather so took alternative stops, but the tour normally brings you to Cala Goloritze, Cala Luna, Piscine di Venere, Caletta Ziu Santoru, and Cala Sisine.
 To top it off our guide gave us an aperitivo of local sweets and wonderful Cannanou made by his wife’s family!
 Check out the details and book this tour here.

 Day 3.
 Hike through the Park & Dinner in Dorgali

 This day can also be switched out given the time of year you are traveling.
 Driving and hiking through the National Park of Orosei was beautiful.
 But hiking even in a tad bit of heat was really tough.
-We opted for a hike down to Cala Goloritze as we didn’t get to swim there on the tour due to clouds.
+We opted for a hike down to Cala Goloritze as we didn’t get to swim there on the tour due to the clouds.

 Hiking down was great, hiking back up…not so much.
-But it really was amazing scenery, so if you go when it is a bit cooler, make sure to schedule in a little hike.
+But it really was amazing scenery, so if you go when it is a bit cooler, make sure to schedule a little hike.
 You will need to reserve if you hike down to any of the protected beaches, you can do that via the Heart of Sardinia App.

 Dinner in Dorgali, either when you are done your boat tour the day before, or after a long hike, you have to stop for dinner at Ristorante Ispinigoli.
-We loved it so much we made the drive to go twice.
+We loved it so much that we made the drive to go twice.
 This beautiful family-owned and managed restaurant has a gorgeous view of inland Sardinian hills.
 They make their own house wine, and they use only products from nearby.
 Their menu is filled with traditional Sardinian dishes both from meat and fish versions.
 And my number one recommendation from them: the mousse di Ricotta for dessert!

 Day 4, Inland towns

 Yes, we know, Sardinia has the most beautiful beaches, but don’t forget about the secrets hiding inside the island.
 We explored two places: Pattada and Orgosolo.
-While Pattada did not have much to offer, they are known for their traditional knife making and even have a museum dedicated to it.
+While Pattada did not have much to offer, they are known for their traditional knife-making and even have a museum dedicated to it.
 Here you will also find the Bottega di Torrone, making some of the best Torrone on the Island.

 Orgosolo however, is definitely worth the visit.
-Once infamous for housing bandits (and the subject of a movie about them), the city today is filled with creative murals lining every wall discussing different political disputes, historical events, or simply just showing traditional Sardinian people.
+Once infamous for housing bandits (and the subject of a movie about them), the city today is filled with creative murals lining every wall discussing different political disputes, and historical events, or simply just showing traditional Sardinian people.
 They have an audio guide you can rent throughout the city to understand the murals better.
 One downside to visiting the town, we arrived during lunchtime and there was only one restaurant open, and of course, it was full.
-Actually it wasn’t even full, but they knew the local workers were getting off for a lunch break so they were saving spots for them.
+Actually, it wasn’t even full, but they knew the local workers were getting off for a lunch break so they were saving spots for them.